BahauddinKalyani/EDA-Toronto-Bus-Delay-2022/README.md

 - [Data](ttc-bus-delay-data-2022.csv): Sample dataset used for the analysis.
 - [README.md](README.md): This file, providing an overview of the repository.

+## Kaggle Link

+This analysis is also available on Kaggle.
+You can access the Kaggle project by following this [link](https://www.kaggle.com/code/bahauddinkalyani/eda-on-ttc-bus-delay-data-2022).

+Feel free to explore, contribute, and provide feedback!

 ## Usage

 1. Clone the repository to your local machine: